mkiser/WTFJHT/membership.md

 ---

-**Don't believe the hype?** Here's [what the smartest people on the Internet are saying]({{ site.baseurl }}/press) about What The Fuck Just Happened Today.
+**Don't believe the hype?** Here's [what the smartest people on the Internet are saying]({{ site.url }}/press) about What The Fuck Just Happened Today.

 **How much does this thing cost to run anyway?** Glad you asked!
-I did some back of the envelope math and I came up with $7,636/month.
+I did some back of the envelope math and I came up with $8,841/month.
 That's a pretty conservative estimate, tbh.
-If you're interested in how I arrived at that number, I've outlined [the cost of running WTFJHT in the FAQ]({{ site.baseurl }}/faq/).
+If you're interested in how I arrived at that number, I've outlined [the cost of running WTFJHT in the FAQ]({{ site.url }}/faq/).